 Your employer will complete and return this form to the Work Study Office when you have been hired.
 The original must be returned to the Work Study Office so that we have a record of you being hired.
 It is very important that this form is returned to us before you start working.
 For students who worked full-time in the summer and wish to continue in autumn quarter, a new Award Verification form will be required.

 Please keep in mind that Work Study is only one type of job.
 There are non-Work Study positions on-campus and other part-time employment jobs off-campus.
 Handshake is the UW’s online job and internship database.

 How Work Study Works

 In a work study program, the employer pays only 20-50 percent of your wages; the rest is subsidized by federal or state funds.
-You can therefore find jobs and may be able to keep your loan debt down by earning part of your needed funds, and borrowing less.
-Jobs may be located on or off campus with government agencies, non-profit organizations or private corporations.
+You can, therefore, find jobs and may be able to keep your loan debt down by earning part of your needed funds so that you can borrow less.
+Jobs may be located on or off-campus with government agencies, non-profit organizations or private corporations.
 Many offer career-related and/or community service experience.

 You may work up to 19 hours per week, and pay rates are the same as for comparable, non-work-study jobs.
 No job pays less than the prevailing minimum wage.

 Learn about eligibility and how to qualify for work study, how to schedule work, how to get paid and more.